thomas-darling/gulp-translate/readme.md

     For attribute content, the default is `pre`, as whitespace would generally only be present there if intentionally added.

   * `id`: An id that should be used instead of the calculated hash.
-    To avoid collisions between ids and hashes, it is recommended to always use ids with at least one non-alpha-numeric character, such as `#` or `.`.
+    To avoid collisions between ids and hashes, it is recommended to always use ids with at least one non-alpha-numeric character, such as `#`, `-` or `.`.

   * `export`: A boolean value used together with `id`, specifying whether the content should be both exported and imported, or only imported.
-    This is useful for handling cases where writing the same content in multiple templates is not feasible, such as for legal disclaimers or large pieces of content.
+    This is useful for handling cases where writing the same content in multiple templates is not feasible, such as for legal disclaimers or lengthy pieces of content.
 If content is only imported, it is simply assumed that it will be present in the import file at the time of import, either because it is exported from another template, from a JSON content file, or maybe explicitly added to the import file from a CMS system.
-    Default is `false` if the `id` option is specified, and otherwise `true`.
-Note that this default can be changed in the export config.
+If this option is not specified, the default is `false` if the `id` option is specified, and otherwise `true`.
+This default can be changed in the `export` config if desired.

-  Note that the syntax is like the standard `style` attribute, allowing multiple options to be specified, such as `hint: this is a hint; whitespace: pre`.
+  Note that the options syntax is like that of the standard `style` attribute, allowing multiple options to be specified, such as `hint: this is a hint; whitespace: pre`.

-### Example
+## Example

 Assume we have the template file `template.html`, containing localizable content annotated for translation: